 This section should state what items of the project should be approved and by whom.
 It is common for sponsors to approve WBS, schedule and budget baselines, risks, etc.

-Risks are uncertain events or conditions that, if they occur, have a positive or negative effect on a project performance.
-This section contains only high-level risk.
+Risks are uncertain events or conditions that, if they occur, have a positive or negative effect on project performance.
+This section contains only a high-level risk.
 They will be later elaborated during risk management processes.

 Signatures of project sponsors

 All in all project sponsor should sign the Project Charter.

 Project Charter Example and Template

 Click the button below to get your copies of a Simple Project Charter example and template.